ruhler/fable/README.txt

 Directory Structure
 -------------------
-fble/ - Soruce code for an fble interpreter implemented in C. out/ - Directory where build outputs are placed, created as needed. prgms/ - Directory containing sample fblc, fbld, and fble programs. langs/ - Specifications of the fable languages.
+fble/ - Source code for an fble interpreter implemented in C. test/ - Source code for fble test drivers. out/ - Directory where build outputs are placed, created as needed. prgms/ - Sample fble programs. langs/ - Specifications of the fable languages.

 Build and Test